Why weed

 But almost immediately after I purchase highmom, I realize I have no clue what I’m doing.
 (If this post were a Family Guy clip, we’d segue to the scene from “Don’t make me over,” which sadly doesn’t exist on YouTube.
 But it’s the one where Peter, Joe, Cleveland and Quagmire are on stage, in costume, before a crowd of prisoners, ready to play their first song just as Peter realizes they don’t know any.)

 I’d still be making payments on a nonexistent site were it not for Mr. D. He suggests I call the company, have them walk me through the steps.
-And oh how they do.
-The lucky customer service rep who answers my call spends close to an hour answering all of my stupid questions.
+And how they do.
+The lucky customer service rep spends close to an hour answering all of my stupid questions.
 And they are stupid.
 (But whatever.
 I’ve learned your ability to grasp a concept is inversely proportional to the simplicity of the questions you ask about it.)
 Anyway, he explains things in such digestible detail that I finally understand I need to find a web hosting site.

 DreamHost and NameBright are probably totally different services (or maybe they’re identical.
 Who knows.
 I certainly don’t.).
 Anyway, the only discernible difference I’ve noticed is in the customer service.

-But then I call NameBright and feel like they’re holding my hand and patiently navigating me through these uncharted, digital waters.
-Or maybe they’re just better at understanding their consumer.
-“Oh, she’s high?
-And she’s a mom?
-She’s clearly tired and confused.
+But then I call NameBright, whose representatives patiently navigate me through uncharted, digital waters.
+Maybe they’re just better at understanding their consumer.
+“She’s high?
+And a mom?
+She’s clearly sleepy and confused.
 Let’s take it easy on this one.”

 Whatever the reason, I thank you, NameBright.
 I was wrong for ever doubting you.